a-lurker/a-lurker.github.io/docs/luup-engine.md

 ```

 ## pk_accesspoint
 Deprecated.
 Vera only.
-Used for clound connections.
+Used for cloud connections.
 Equals 88800000 or 87654321 in openLuup.

 ## version_branch
 See below.